Configuring Replication

-Creating a Replication Package
+Creating a Replication Integration

 1. Specify a source connection you replicate data from and a target connection you replicate data to;